 What does car insurance cover?

-When you purchase a car insurance policy, you’ll find that you can customize several components of your coverage.
-You can adjust coverage limits to find the right balance between what you can afford and what’s required by your state.
-In some instances, certain coverages may not be needed at all.
-For example, you may decide to exclude towing coverage because you’re currently a AAA member.
-Because your AAA membership includes roadside assistance, there’s no need to pay for the same coverage twice.
+When you purchase a car insurance policy, you'll find that you can customize several components of your coverage.
+You can adjust coverage limits to strike the right balance between what you can afford and what your state requires.

-Car insurance is required in most states, but coverage requirements may vary by state.
-Even if car insurance isn’t required in your state, optional coverage is still a good investment.
+Car insurance is required in most states, with New Hampshire being the only exception, but coverage requirements vary by state.
+And optional coverage you're not required to have can still be a good investment, depending on how, what, and where you drive.

-Here are the most common coverage options you’ll find on an auto insurance policy and how each protects you.
+Here are the most common coverage options for an auto insurance policy and how each protects you.

 Collision